Table of contents

 Step 1: Install Google Tag manager and create a web container

 If you already have an existing GTM account and data is already being collected, you can skip this step.
 Otherwise, it is important to add Google Tag Manager to your website in the normal way first.
-That means putting a script in the head section and a script in the body section of your website.
+That means placing a script in the head section and a script in the body section of your website.

 Should you be looking for a description of this step, check out this article.

-Step 2: Adding a (GA4) datalayer
+Step 2: Adding a (GA4) data layer

 This step is particularly applicable for web shops.
 For regular websites with basic tracking needs, this step can be skipped.

 You can think of a data layer as a bridge between the website and Google Tag Manager.
 It is an invisible layer that organizes data in a structured way so that other software, such as GA4, can understand it.
-Now that we are in the transition from Universal Analytics to GA4, we also recommend implementing a GA4 data layer.
+Now that we are in the transition from Universal Analytics to GA4, we also recommend implementing a GA4 datalayer.

-A datalayer is particularly interesting for webshops (sales data, product data and user data), but to a lesser extent also for companies that generate online leads with online marketing (user data).
+A datalayer is particularly interesting for web shops (sales data, product data and user data), but to a lesser extent also for companies that generate online leads with online marketing (user data).
 For the latter category, a datalayer is interesting for setting up enhanced conversions.

 You can develop a datalayer manually, but there are also good plugins for many platforms that will save you a lot of time: